UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 # AI
-The `AI` is where all of our gameplay logic takes place, and is the main "brain" of our system.
-It uses the information received from [Sensor Fusion](#sensor-fusion) to make decisions, and sends [Primitives](#primitives) to the [Backend](#backend) for the robots to execute.
-All together this feedback loop is what allows us to react to what's happening on the field and play soccer in real-time.
+The `AI` is the part of the [Fullsystem](#fullsystem) where all of our gameplay logic takes place, and it is the main "brain" of our system.
+It uses the information received from [Sensor Fusion](#sensor-fusion) to make decisions, and then sends [Primitives](#primitives) to the [Backend](#backend) for the robots to execute.
+Altogether, this feedback loop is what allows us to react to what's happening on the field and play soccer in real-time.

-The 2 main components of the `AI` are strategy and navigation.
+The two main components of the `AI` are strategy and navigation.

 ## Strategy
 We use a framework called `STP (Skills, Tactics, Plays)` to implement our stratgy.
 The `STP` framework was originally proposed by Carnegie Mellon University back in 2004.
 The original paper can be found [here](https://kilthub.cmu.edu/articles/STP_Skills_Tactics_and_Plays_for_Multi-Robot_Control_in_Adversarial_Environments/6561002/1).